 - Clearly define critical data points and standardize their collection and monitoring processes.

-- Identifying the best system for your operational needs such as EDC/eCRF systems
+- Identify the best system for your operational needs, such as EDC/eCRF systems.

 Real-world data evidence (RWE)

-Real-World Data (RWD) are data relating to patient health status and/or the delivery of health care routinely collected from a variety of sources.
+Real-World Data (RWD) are data relating to patient health status and the delivery of health care routinely collected from several sources.
 Real-World Evidence (RWE) is the clinical evidence about the usage and potential benefits or risks of a medical product derived from the analysis of RWD.